talkable/talkable-docs/source/advanced_features/events.rst

    **custom_properties** Custom key-value data that can be attached to a person
                          (optional).
-It can be used for segmentation for example: you can code up custom criterias in order to show relevant campaigns to each segment.
+It can be used for segmentation for example: you can code up custom criteria in order to show relevant campaigns to each segment.
 Alternatively custom properties can be used for an advanced referral reward logics.
 Any valid JS object is allowed.
                          Object value should always be a string.